mit-ll-responsible-ai/hydra-zen/README.md

 hydra-zen helps you configure your project using the power of [Hydra](https://github.com/facebookresearch/hydra), while enjoying the [Zen of Python](https://www.python.org/dev/peps/pep-0020/)!

-It provides simple, Hydra-compatible tools that enable Python-centric workflows for designing and configuring large-scale projects, such as machine learning experiments.
+hydra-zen provides simple, Hydra-compatible tools that enable Python-centric workflows for designing, configuring, and running large-scale projects, such as machine learning experiments.
-With hydra-zen, you can configure and run your applications without leaving Python!
+These will keep your configuration process sleek and easy to reason about by encouraging you to write concise, but expressive configs within your Python code rather than in yaml files.

+Ultimately, hydra-zen promotes workflows that are configurable, repeatable, and scalable, while eliminating boilerplate code and other sources of technical debt from your work.

 hydra-zen offers:
-  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to **fully or partially instantiate – or retrieve without instantiation –** objects in your application, using both user-specified and auto-populated parameter values.
+  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to fully or partially instantiate – or retrieve without instantiation – objects in your application, using both user-specified and auto-populated parameter values.
   - The ability to launch Hydra jobs, complete with parameter sweeps and multi-run configurations, from within a notebook or any other Python environment.
   - Incisive type annotations that provide enriched context about your project's configurations to IDEs, type checkers, and other tooling.